Cooking Fry Bread, Navajo Traditions

 I always heard that fry bread was never a part of their diet until the military moved in and started moving them off their land, and that was when they gave them white flour and little else to eat with it.
 A poor choice for nutrition and health, but it somehow stuck and became part of their world.

-• Dyan Lombardi says:
+• Dyan Lombardi on said:

 I read the same thing and wouldn’t be surprised if it was true.
 In every instance, we have not dealt with the Native American peoples fairly or honestly.